 What is test data?

 Let’s talk about test data; there are some important skills everyone should learn.
-Healthcare organizations, insurance companies, financial institutions and government institutions, corporate organizations; they all need data to develop and test the quality of software and applications.
-But in most cases their (production) data consists of personal and privacy sensitive information and the databases are often huge and therefore inconvenient for testing.
+Healthcare organizations, insurance companies, financial institutions, and government institutions, corporate organizations; all need data to develop and test the quality of software and applications.
+But in most cases, their (production) data consists of personal and privacy sensitive information and the databases are often huge and therefore inconvenient for testing.
 That’s where test data comes in.
 But what is it and how is it created?